Thermodynamic speed limits for mechanical work

-\textit{Driven particles in a harmonic trap.---}To demonstrate the differential speed limits, we consider a collection of particles hovering in a heat bath above a flat surface, which exerts a force field whose amplitude depends on the height of the particles above the surface and time.
+\textit{Driven particles in a harmonic trap.---}To demonstrate the intrinsic speed limits, we consider a collection of particles hovering in a heat bath above a flat surface, which exerts a force whose amplitude depends on the particles' height above the surface and time.
 Here, work is involved in changing the potential shape with or against the direction of the packet's thermal expansion.
 Experimentally, this system can be realized by optically trapped colloidal particles~\cite{astumian1997thermodynamics,grier2006holographic,martinez2017colloidal}.
+We model it with a unidimensional, overdamped Langevin equation (App.~\ref{SubSecDiffusion}).
+The particles start from rest at $x(0)=0$.
+Their spatial coordinate, $x(t)$, evolves via $\dot{x}(t)=\mu^{-1} F(x,t)+\sqrt{2D}\Gamma(t)$ with damping $\mu>0$, diffusion constant $D=k_BT/\mu$, and temperature $T>0$.
+We set $\mu=1$ and $k_BT=1.25$.
+The deterministic force $F(x,t)=[-0.2x+0.5\sin(x)]\times[1+0.75\sin(t)]$ originates from a time-dependent potential $\epsilon(x,t)$.
+The $\delta$-correlated white Gaussian noise, $\Gamma(t)$, has zero mean.
+Since the modulation of the external force is continuous in time, we measure the work via $\Wdot=\langle\dot{\epsilon}(x,t)\rangle$~\cite{nicholsonTimeInformationUncertainty2020} and heat/energy as in the ratchet.